awsdocs/aws-client-vpn-administrator-guide/doc_source/troubleshooting.md

 In this example, clients that land on Subnet\-A when they connect cannot access Route 2, while clients that land on Subnet\-B when they connect cannot access Route 1\.

 **Solution**
-Ensure that the Client VPN endpoint has the same route entries with targets for each associated network\.
+Verify that the Client VPN endpoint has the same route entries with targets for each associated network\.
 This ensures that clients have access to all routes regardless of the subnet through which their traffic is routed\.

 ## Authorization Rules for Active Directory Groups Not Working as Expected<a name="ad-group-auth-rules"></a>